 Checks and money orders can be left in the drop box in front of the building.
 You must include your SETS case number or SSN with the payment.

-When the window is open, you can pay during our regular office hours, 7:30 a.m. to 4:30 p.m.
-To come inside to pay, you must wear a mask and have your temperature checked.
+When the window is open, you can pay during our regular office hours, 7:30 a.m. to 4:30 p.m. on the first floor.
+Payment histories are also available on the first floor.

 We recommend calling the CSEA center at 513-946-7387 before bringing cash to the building.

 - Pay Online will be https://oh.smartchildsupport.com/.
 There are no processing charges.